Golden Triangle Regional Airport: Facilities and aircraft

 Golden Triangle Regional Airport covers an area of 1,000 acres (405 ha) at an elevation of 264 feet (80 m) above mean sea level.
-It has one runway designated 18/36 with an asphalt surface measuring 8,002 by 150 feet (2,439 x 46 m).
+It has one runway designated 18/36 with an asphalt surface measuring 8,003 by 150 feet (2,439 x 46 m).
 This runway is long enough to accommodate Boeing 757s and Boeing 767s used by college football teams visiting Mississippi State University and the Bulldogs home football games.

-For the 12-month period ending December 31, 2011, the airport had 29,864 aircraft operations, an average of 81 per day: 50% general aviation, 41% military, and 9% air taxi.
-At that time there were 37 aircraft based at this airport: 68% single-engine, 16% multi-engine, 3% jet, and 14% helicopter.
+For the 12-month period ending March 31, 2023, the airport had 51,205 aircraft operations, an average of 140 per day: 74% military, 20% general aviation and 6% air taxi.
+At that time there were 37 aircraft based at this airport: 16 single-engine, 11 multi-engine, 5 jet, and 5 helicopter.

-Because of the projected growth, in the years since 2003 the airport has spent significant resources improving and upgrading the infrastructure.
+Because of the projected growth, since 2003 the airport has spent significant resources improving and upgrading the infrastructure.
 In 2003 a $1.6 million air traffic control tower was opened to maintain the safety of the flying operation and is manned under the FAA's Contract Tower Program.
 The runway was repaved and strengthened to take commercial aircraft up to a Boeing 757.
 Two additional parking ramps were constructed and the two existing ramps were rehabilitated.
 The terminal has had minor renovations but a major expansion was completed in 2010.
 A runway expansion from 6,497' to 8,000' was completed in June 2011.

-The airport plans to expand the second floor waiting area and to install a jet bridge starting in Spring 2023.
+The airport plans to expand the second floor waiting area and to install a jet bridge starting in the spring of 2023.

-Airline and destination
+Airlines and destinations

-According to FlightAware, scheduled nonstop passenger service to Atlanta (ATL) is currently operated by Endeavor Air flying as the Delta Connection on behalf of Delta Air Lines with Canadair CRJ200 regional jets.
+According to FlightAware, scheduled nonstop passenger service to Atlanta (ATL) is currently operated by Endeavor Air flying as the Delta Connection on behalf of Delta Air Lines with Bombardier CRJ900 regional jets.